dotnet/dotnet-docker/samples/README.md

 ## Try a pre-built .NET Core Docker Image

-You can quickly run a container with a pre-built [.NET Core Docker sample image](https://hub.docker.com/_/microsoft-dotnet-core-samples/).

 The following command will run a .NET Core console app in a container:

 ```console